 3. Build Trust with Reviews

+In addition to acquiring 5-star reviews, the text of the review itself becomes essential.
 Encourage users to write detailed, task-oriented information, such as “service was great” or “booking process was instantaneous.”
-These contextual signals help reinforce trust with AI chatbots, which will increase your chances of ranking in searches long-term.

 4. Provide Detailed, Quotable Content

 The key to ranking content within GEO results is to write with the mindset of creating excratable, quotable information.
-It’s in the nature of chatbots to provide as clear of answers as possible and to mimic human speech.
+It’s in the nature of chatbots to provide as clear answers as possible and to mimic human speech.

 Here are a few examples of how to take traditional content and make it more specific for local GEO results.